D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Radiation/Larmor formula.md

 \end{align}$$
 so
 $$\frac{dP_\text{charge}}{d\Omega}=\left( \frac{\boldsymbol{\mathfrak{r}}\cdot \mathbf{u}}{\mathfrak{r}c} \right)S_\text{rad}\mathfrak{r}^{2}=\left( \frac{\boldsymbol{\mathfrak{r}}\cdot \mathbf{u}}{\mathfrak{r}c} \right) \frac{1}{\mu_{0}c}E_\text{rad}^{2}\mathfrak{r}^{2}=\frac{q^{2}}{16\pi ^{2}\varepsilon_{0}} \frac{\lvert \hat{\boldsymbol{\mathfrak{r}}}\times(\mathbf{u}\times \mathbf{a}) \rvert ^{2}}{(\hat{\boldsymbol{\mathfrak{r}}}\cdot \mathbf{u})^{5}}$$
-If the integration over all solid angles looks painful, don't worry: it is.
+If you're wondering if the integration over all solid angles looks painful, don't worry: it is.
 The answer is
 $$\boxed{P_\text{charge}=\frac{\mu_{0}q^{2}\gamma^{6}}{6\pi c}\left( a^{2}- \left\lvert  \frac{\mathbf{v}\times \mathbf{a}}{c}  \right\rvert ^{2} \right)}$$
 where
 $$\gamma=\frac{1}{\sqrt{ 1- v^{2}/c^{2} }}$$
 This is known as **Liènard's generalization** to the Larmor formula and it is the absolutely general result.
 Notice the presence of a *sixth* (!) power on $\gamma$.
 When $v/c$ is small (i.e. any nonrelativistic situation), it remains quite small, $\gamma \simeq 1$, and when $\mathbf{v}=0$, we can see $\gamma=0$ and the old Larmor formula.
 However, when $v$ starts to approach the [[speed of light]], the $\gamma^{6}$ term increases *immensely*, radiating massive amounts of energy when the charges moves at near light speed.

 [^1]: This is important.
 The radiation doesn't care about where the charge is *going*, it cares about where it's accelerating.
 Say a charge is going straight through space, then it starts being pushed sideways by, say, the magnetic field of a [[Stella di neutroni|neutron star]].
 The acceleration will not be on the line of motion, so the axis of the radiation torus will not follow the trajectory.